River Cruise: Rolling on the Rhine

 Day 3: Amsterdam

-We had brunch and left for a canal cruise that took us through Prinsen Keizers and Herengracht on our way to Prinsengracht.
+We had brunch on our river cruise and left for a canal cruise that took us through Prinsen Keizers and Herengracht on our way to Prinsengracht.
 As we had familiarised ourselves with the city, we took a walk till Jordaan and indulged in some Argentine lunch.
 We soon learnt that Queen Maxima of Netherlands was born in Argentina.

 While heading towards Dam Square, we stumbled upon Croissanterie d’Oude Brug which served delicious milk chocolate waffles with vanilla ice cream.
 We then decided to visit the Brouwerij Het Ij, a local brewery known for its beers and was located beside the biggest wooden windmill of the Netherlands.